Skip to main content

 → Can I apply with a project that I've worked on within my class?
 Yes.
 That being said, the project should be community oriented.

-→ Can I invite external partners?
-Yes, bringing in speakers*, workshop facilitators, etc from outside of DAE; or exhibiting, publishing, collaborating on something that you started at DAE with an organisation outside is permitted.
-Please indicate your collaborator(s) this in your application.
+→ Can I collaborate with an external party on a community project?
+Yes, collaborating on something that you started at DAE with an outside party or organisation is permitted.
+Please indicate your collaborator(s) in your application.
+Do keep in mind that your project must at least partially be aimed at the DAE community.

 → Do I have to do anything after I have completed the proposed project?
 A brief report and some photo documentation is required from applicants upon the completion of their projects.
 If you are doing a publication, we would love to receive a copy as well.
 We also reserve the right to ask for additional material for promotional/documentation purposes.